Triple Corners Rock Climbing

 In the middle there is a 4th class gully(don't attempt when wet).
 Atop the gully you will find six or so quality climbs that would make for some nice pictures.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Triple Corners :
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Triple Corners :

 I was at the top of the gully the other day climbing skunks, and noticed a few routes left of it that I couldnt seem to find here.
 There is a line of bolts going straight up the arete around the corner to the left of skunks (looks hard!), and there is a monster chimney even further left that had some bolts.
 Probably these are in the guidebook, but it would be cool if someone familiar with them added the info here too.